j-marchadier/Series-Python-Dashboarding/README.md

 ### Built With

-This project writed in pyhton 3.8.5 It use a list of library to bootrap it.
+This project written in python 3.8.5 It uses a list of library to bootstrap it.

 * [Pandas.py](https://pandas.pydata.org)
 * [Numpy.py](https://numpy.org)